 In the afterword accompanying part one we examined the early life and career of the colourful occultist—Dr Maurice Doreal—who was responsible for composing and promoting the fraud known as The Emerald Tablets of Thoth the Atlantean.
 In our second afterword we told you about the Shaver Mystery and other bizarre tales that influenced Doreal's ideas and teachings which ultimately led to the fabrication of the aforementioned tablets.
 In this part we conclude our investigation of his life and times, the occult order he founded, and begin our examination of his presumptuous imposture.

-In Part four, to be published in a month's time, we will continue this examination and also tell you more about the true teachings of Hermes.
-If you have not read the first two parts, now is the time to do so, for this investigation forms an ascending scale of revelation which cannot be understood by skimming through individual articles in a haphazard and piecemeal manner.
+In part four, published in July 2020, we continue this examination and also tell you more about the true teachings of Hermes.
+If you have not read the first two parts, now is the time to do so, for this investigation forms an ascending scale of revelation which cannot be understood by skimming through the individual articles in this series in a haphazard and piecemeal manner.

 Contradictions and conundrums